Haddon-Sandefur/Football_Stat_Scraper/README.md

 "web_crawl_v2.R" - This is the Web Crawler that grabs relevant links to scrape using the above file's functionality.

-"full_data_generator_v2" - Sources "pull_states_v2.R" to scrape and store "master_set_v2.txt" a dataset containing all team's games and performance.
+"full_data_generator_v2" - Sources "pull_states_v2.R" to scrape and write "master_set_v2.txt" a dataset containing all team's games and performance.
 Also creates "master_avg_v2.txt", which contains each teams' season average performance.

 "links.txt" - This does not have the naming convention the other v2 files have for simplicity.
 This file contains all of the links collecet by "web_crawl_v2.R"